April 30, 2021 • 4 minute read

 Word of caution: establish these safety nets by working within the system and avoid extensive refactoring that might introduce new regressions.

-If you feel you don’t have time to improve your safety nets before fixing the issue then take a step back.
+If you feel you don't have time to improve your safety nets before fixing the issue then take a step back.
 How can you get more time to fix this properly?
-If the production system is in a really bad state could you revert to a previous version?
+If the production system is in a really bad state, can you revert to a previous version?
 Could you disable the broken feature by flipping a feature flag?
 Buy yourself some time to improve the system (hopefully it will pay off).

 Step 3: The fix ✅